 A cup of naturally sweet strawberries (about 8 medium) has only 50 calories, making them the perfect treat to satisfy your child's sweet tooth.
 And, strawberries for dessert pack a powerful nutrient punch that many traditional desserts lack.

-Strawberries are rich in vitamin C, folate, fiber and potassium.
-Just 1 cup contains 140 percent of the recommended Daily Value of vitamin C for kids.
+Strawberries are an excellent source of vitamin C and a good source of fiber.
+Just 1 cup contains around 140 percent of the recommended Daily Value of vitamin C for kids.
 Kids need vitamin C for growth, body tissue repair, and a healthy immune system.
 One cup of sliced strawberries provides 3.3 grams of fiber, which aids in digestive health.
-Strawberries are rich in antioxidants including anthocyanins.
-These compounds give strawberries their bright red color.
-And, they may help prevent some chronic diseases, including cancer, heart disease and diabetes.
+Strawberries also contain antioxidants including anthocyanins.
+These compounds give strawberries their bright red color and may help prevent some chronic diseases.

 Not only are strawberries delicious and nutritious, but they are the perfect size for little hands and are extremely versatile.
 Serve them whole, packed to go or in a variety of recipes.
 For example, add them to salads, sandwiches with cheese or nut butter, salsa, smoothies, fruit kabobs, low-fat yogurt or ice cream.